-- A doctor of medicine or osteopathy - An occupational therapist - An occupational therapy assistant under the direct supervision of an occupational therapist - An athletic trainer under the direct supervision of an occupational therapist
+- A doctor of medicine or osteopathy. - An occupational therapist. - An occupational therapy assistant under the indirect supervision of an occupational therapist, who cosigns all assessments and patient progress notes. - An athletic trainer in an outpatient setting.

 The occupational therapist and the occupational therapy assistant must be certified by the National Board of Occupational Therapy Certification and registered or licensed in the state where the care is provided.